 Emergency Treatment of Anaphylaxis in Adults

-1.Clinical features of severe allergic-type reaction
+1. Clinical features of severe allergic-type reaction

-v
+V

 Discontinue Administration of the Suspected Drug/Substance

+V Call Medical Staff

+\mathbf{v}

+Recline Patient into a Comfortable Position (If unconscious, insert airway)

+1

 v

-Call Medical Staff

-v

-Recline Patient into a Comfortable Position (If unconscious, insert airway)

-V

 Administer Oxygen (10-15 L/min)

 2. Stridor, wheeze, respiratory distress or clinical features of shock

-1

 v

 Administer Adrenaline 0.5ml of 1:1,000 solution I.M.

 3. No clinical improvement after 5 min or deterioration

-1

 v

 Repeat Adrenaline 0.5ml of 1:1,000 solution I.M.

-,

 4. Administer Antihistamine (Chlorpheniramine) 10-20 mg I.M.

 IN ADDITION

-I
+1

 V

 For all severe or recurrent reactions and patients with asthma give hydrocortisone 100-

-500mg IM/or slowly IV
+500mg IM/or slowly IV and/or

-and/or

 If clinical manifestations of shock do not respond to drug treatment give 1-2 litres IV

 fluid.
 Rapid infusion or one repeat dose may be necessary

+1 ,